Details

 What are the vessel’s associational links for which there is no physical evidence?

-White Heather is the only remaining narrow beam tug built for the Regent's Canal and is one of only four round bilge canal tugs still in existence.
-She was recorded on the National Register of Historic Vessels in 2000 and is a member of the National Historic Fleet.
+WHITE HEATHER is the only remaining narrow beam tug built for the Regent's Canal and is one of only four round bilge canal tugs still in existence.
+She was selected for participation in the Queen's Diamond Jubilee Pageant on 3 June 2012.
+WHITE HEATHER was recorded on the National Register of Historic Vessels in 2000 and is a member of the National Historic Fleet.

 How does the vessel’s shape or form combine and contribute to her function?

-White Heather was designed and built specifically to serve as a refuse tug operating in the Regent Canal.
-This necessitated her being of narrow beam and being sufficiently powered to tow a number of refuse barges simultaneously.
+WHITE HEATHER was designed and built specifically to serve as a refuse tug operating in the Regent Canal.
+This necessitated her being of narrow beam and sufficiently powerful to tow a number of refuse barges simultaneously.
 The original fitting of a single 2-cylinder semi-diesel Robey Lincoln engine giving 44hp at 400 rpm, along with her raised superstructure and cabin, meant that she was entirely fitted to her intended purpose.

-Aesthetically, White Heather is representative of her time, being based on a pattern that was used for many canal tugs in the 1920s and 30s.
+Aesthetically, WHITE HEATHER is representative of her time, being based on a pattern that was used for many canal tugs in the 1920s and 30s.
 The vessel was built for practicality rather than aesthetic appearance, but her black hull, brown painted superstructure, and raised cabin give her a distinctive appearance, making her readily recognisable when present at canal boat events.
-She is an important survivor and reminder of Britain’s important canal-based heritage.
+She is an important survivor and reminder of Britain’s canal-based heritage.

-White Heather was bought by her current owner in 2021 and is used both as a houseboat and for cruising.
+WHITE HEATHER was bought by her current owner in 2021 and remains in operational use, both as a houseboat and for cruising.

 Sources: